 What Is Pizza Sauce?

 As the name suggests, pizza sauce is the base sauce used on pizza crusts.
 There are various types of pizza sauces, but the original and most common one is tomato-based, which continues to be popular in pizzerias worldwide.

 Many people confuse generic tomato sauce with pizza sauce.
 Hence the term “pizza sauce” is used to differentiate the two.
 Store-bought tomato sauce often has a processed, watered-down consistency and may contain food coloring agents, preservatives, and artificial flavors.

-On the other hand, a high-quality pizza sauce is crafted from fresh tomatoes and carefully blended to create a smooth, rich sauce.
-Some seasonings may be added, but no preservatives or artificial additives are included.
+On the other hand, a high-quality pizza sauce is created using fresh tomatoes and carefully blended to create a smooth, rich sauce.
+Some seasonings may be added, but there are no preservatives or artificial additives.
 This type of sauce closely resembles tomato-based pasta sauces.